 Awareness of kinship care is still very low.
 It's possible newly elected Council members will never have heard of it.
-This is a great opportunity to explain some of the key information about kinship care and to share your experience with them to push kinship care up the political agenda locally.
-You can discuss how kinship care is an 'invest to save' issue; it would cost the state much more annually if children in kinship care were looked after in local authority care instead.
-It also often improves outcomes for children in many areas, like education and employment.
+This is the perfect opportunity to explain some of the key information about kinship care and to share your experience with them to push kinship care up the political agenda locally.
+You can use our Kinship Care Map: https://valueourlove.kinship.org.uk/map) to show them how many kinship children there are in your local area and how much extra it could cost the state per year if children in kinship care were instead looked after in local authority care.